nyangweso-rodgers/data-ops/workflow-orchestration-tools/02-dagster/Readme.md

 # Dagster

+## Table Of Contents

+# Project Overview

+- Build a fullly operational dagster pipeline to:

+  1. Move data from PostgreSQL Database to ClickHouse Server

+- Setup:

+  - Define **Services**: `dagster`, `dagster-daemon`, and `dagster-webserver`
+  - Define a **pipeline**: `etl-pipeline.py` is pulling from **Postgres** and appending to **ClickHouse**.

+- Design Plan:

+  1. Postgres

+     - Use `created_at` to identify new records.
+     - Use `updated_at` to detect changes to existing records.

+  2. ClickHouse

+     - Switch to a `ReplacingMergeTree` table engine (replaces old rows by id on merge).
+     - Track the last run’s timestamp to filter incremental data.

+  3. Dagster
+     - Store the last run’s timestamp in Dagster’s instance (persistent storage).
+     - Split logic into **assets**: initial load, new records, and updates.

+# Introduction to Dagster

 - **Dagster** is an open-source data orchestrator designed for building, running, and observing data pipelines and workflows.

 - **Features**: